-Yard and Garden Dangers: How to Keep Your Pet Safe
+Yard & Garden Dangers: How to Keep Your Pet Safe

 In Alberta, we all look forward to warm weather so that we can spend time outdoors.
-Working and playing in the yard and garden are very popular activities for the entire family - including our pets.
-There are some potential dangers in your yard, however, that could affect your pet’s safety and health.
+Working and playing in the yard and garden are very popular activities for the entire family – including our pets.
+However, there are some potential dangers in your yard that could affect your pet’s safety and health.

 Cautions to Consider

 These chemicals can be harmful to both people and pets.
-Avoid letting your pet onto lawns that may have been treated with harmful chemicals.
-If you suspect your pet may have been exposed to a chemically treated lawn, wash his feet with mild soap and water.
+Avoid letting your pet onto lawns that may have been recently treated with harmful chemicals.
+If you suspect your pet has been exposed to a chemically treated lawn, wash his/her feet with mild soap and water.
 If you plan on applying fertilizer or pesticides to your yard or garden, first speak with a lawn care professional regarding lawn care options.
 Some companies offer organic pet and child friendly programs for yard maintenance.

 Cocoa Bean Mulch